studiochampgauche/wordpress-boilerplate/README.md

 ___

-When you add plugins, fonts, images, external css, external scss and external js, you need to rerun the `gulp prod or gulp prod-watch` command.
+When you add plugins, fonts, images, external css/scss/js, you need to rerun the `gulp prod or gulp prod-watch` command.

 #### Affected directories:
 - `src > extensions`